List of Regular Show characters: Doug McFarland

 Doug McFarland (voiced by Andrew Kishino) is the main villain in "World's Best Boss".
 When the park gang found the package was delivered, they meet Doug McFarland who refuses to give them the mug.
 He calls his staff crew and a battle ensues.
 Benson arrives and tells Doug to stop the fighting, to no avail.
 Benson then helps the park gang defeat the staff crew, and punches Doug, who falls inside the delivery truck, his head hitting the gas pedal, causing it to drive off of a hill and crash into a semi-truck, killing him for good.

 Soul-Sucking Death Worm

 The Soul-Sucking Death Worm is a monstrous colossal worm from the book and the main villain in "Dead at Eight".

-After Mordecai and Rigby reads Thomas a bedtime storybook called "The Soul-Sucking Death Worm", he appears and pursuits them.
-But when Mordecai then passes Muscle Man's Soul to Thomas, Rigby opens the book and sends the worm back and returns.
+After Mordecai and Rigby read The Hungry, Hungry Soul-Sucking Death Worm to Thomas, they pull a tab which releases the actual Soul Worm.
+Thomas tried to feed Muscle Man's soul to it but Mordecai and Rigby managed to lure it back into the book.
 He is an obvious parody of The Very Hungry Caterpillar.

+Demon Gophers

+The Demon Gophers (voiced by Armin Shimerman) are a group of gophers from the putt-putt golf set and the villains appeared in "Daddy Issues".
+After CJ prepares for her shot, only to be attacked by a couple of gophers.
+Hearing CJ screaming, Mordecai runs to help her.
+When Mordecai arrives, CJ tells him to clear a path.

+After knocking out most of the gophers, a gopher the size of a human (like the Stag-Man from "Camping Can Be Cool") comes in and prepares to attack CJ and Mordecai.
+Upon seeing the two in danger, Carl yells at the gopher-man not to mess with CJ while she tries to putt.

+He then pulls out a driver, and swings his ball right into the gopher-man's groin, which causes his head to explode.
+With the gophers all finished, Carl tells CJ to sink her ball.